fydexx/Guide-for-network-engineers-from-CIS/Readme.md

 **Key considerations**

 - English language is the biggest problem for network engineers from CIS.
-- Often enginners can listen and read, but completely cannot say or write anything.
+- People can often listen and read, but struggle with verbal and writing skills.
 - You must improve your English every day.
 There is no other way.
-- Waste at least 1 hour a day for English language learning.
+- Spend at least 1 hour a day to practice English.

 ---